Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

+- Arkansas and its opponents have combined to score more than 48.5 points in eight of 13 games this season.

-- Arkansas' games this season have gone over 48 points nine of 13 times.
+- Penn State's games have gone over 48.5 points in four of 12 chances this season.

+- Saturday's total is 9.3 points lower than the two team's combined 57.8 points per game average.

-- The two teams combine to score 57.8 points per game, 9.8 more than the total in this contest.
+- The 40.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 48.5 total in this contest.

+- The average total in Razorbacks games this season is 55.3, 6.8 points more than Saturday's over/under of 48.5.

-- This contest's over/under is 7.2 points more than the 40.8 these two squads combine to surrender per game this season.
+- The 48.5-point over/under for this game is 3.0 points below the 51.5 points per game average total in Nittany Lions games this season.

-- Razorbacks games this season feature an average total of 55.3 points, a number 7.3 points higher than Saturday's over/under.

-- In 2021, games involving the Nittany Lions have averaged a total of 51.5 points, 3.5 more than the set total in this contest.

 Arkansas Stats and Trends